bentoml/BentoML/docs/source/faq.rst

 How does BentoML compare to MLFlow?
 -----------------------------------

 MLFlow provides components that work great for experimentation management, ML project management.
 BentoML only focuses on serving and deploying trained models.
-You can, in fact, serve models logged in MLFlow experimentation with BentoML (we are working on related documentation)
+You can, in fact, serve models logged in MLFlow experimentation with BentoML (see the gallery for an `example <https://github.com/bentoml/gallery/blob/master/bentomlflow/mlflow-to-bentoml-example.ipynb>`_).

 Both BentoML and MLFlow can expose a trained model as a REST API server, but there are a few main differences: